rsksmart/devportal-1.0/tutorials/quiz-app-to-dapp.md

 INFO [05-19|15:08:08.453] request served                           ruid=d89959fa   code=200 time=41.936µs
 ```

 ## Objectives

-- Use your JS portfolio to create a web3 and blockchain portafolio by reusing old apps and transforming to dApps.
+- Use your JS portfolio to create a web3 and blockchain portfolio by reusing old apps and transforming to dApps.
 - Learn smart contracts and decentralize storage.
 - Create a fun dApp.

 ## Run the app